shnam7/gulp-tron/README.md

 readonly name: string
 ```

-Name of the TaskConfig.
-This becomes the gulp task name unless group property specified.
+Name of the TaskConfig instance.
+It becomses the gulp task name to be created.
-This is a mandatory field to define a task configuration.
+This property is a mandatory.

 ### conf.build

-The main build function of `BuildFunction` type.
+The main build function of type `BuildFunction`.
 This is effectively the body of the gulp task.

 ```ts
 export type BuildFunction = (bs: BuildStream) => void | Promise<any>
 ```

 When the gulp task is executed, `BuildStream` instance connected to the this TaskConfig is created
-and passed to the `conf.build` function.
+and passed to the `conf.build` function as first argument.

 If not specified, then default null function is used.